-In many ways, buying an online business isn’t any different to acquiring a bricks-and-mortar company.
+In many ways, buying an online business isn’t any different from acquiring a bricks-and-mortar company.
 There are some advantages: no worries about the condition of building or equipment, or negotiating the transfer of a lease.
 But there are traps for the unwary and you’ll still need to approach your purchase with caution.

 Due diligence can often be the lengthiest part of the buying process but it’s in the buyer’s best interest to conduct investigations as thoroughly as possible.
 Whatever the business type, due diligence will ensure you have all the information you need to make a decision to purchase at the agreed price and terms.